dnanexus/dnanexus-example-applets/Tutorials/webapp/rstudio_server/Readme.md

 ##### 7. Use the app
 Click on the app's URL that appears in the "Worker URL" column of the Monitor tab.
 A new  web browser tab will open and display the login page of the RStudio Server.
-Enter `rstudio` as username and `yourpasswordhere` as password, log into the server, and enjoy! :-)
+Enter `rstudio` as username and `pass` as password, log into the server, and enjoy! :-)

-NOTE 1: If you prefer to set a different password for your RStudio Server, change it in the file `rstudio_server.sh` of this source code.
+_NOTE 1:_ If you prefer to set a different password for your RStudio Server, change it in the file `rstudio_server.sh` of this source code.

-NOTE: If you got "502 Bad Gateway" browser error when you loaded the page, please wait about a minute or so and reload the page.
+_NOTE 2:_ If you got "502 Bad Gateway" browser error when you loaded the page, please wait about a minute or so and reload the page.
 This happens when the web server part is ready and the URL is available but internally the RStudio Server's docker container has not finished loading and is not ready to listen to web connections yet.